 How to See the Best of Abu Dhabi in One Day

 Planning a day trip to the capital of the United Arab Emirates and wondering how to see the best of Abu Dhabi in one day?
-Then you’ve found your way to the right place as I’m going to help you plan the perfect one day in Abu Dhabi itinerary!
+Then you’re in the right place as I’m going to help you plan the perfect one day in Abu Dhabi itinerary!

 Despite being the capital of the UAE, Abu Dhabi is often overshadowed by its glitzy northern neighbor.
 Sure, Abu Dhabi is smaller, quieter, and has slightly fewer things to see than Dubai.
-However, it still offers a bevy of unique attractions, landmarks, and views.
+However, it still offers lots of unique attractions, landmarks, and views.

 With an inspiring mix of contemporary and historic architecture, modern amenities, and traditional culture, Abu Dhabi is a great addition to your travels in the Middle East.
 But when you have only 24 hours in Abu Dhabi you need to fill them in a way that maximizes your time, which is why I’m here to help!